TheMightyAmondee/Shoplifter/README.md

 - Maximum friendship penalty
 - Maximum distance a villager must be to catch the player, default is 5.
 - (1.2.0) The chance for a rare (non-basic item) to appear in store, expressed as a decimal between 0 and 1.
 Default is 0.
+- (1.2.5) Which shops are active shoplifting locations.
+All are enabled by default.

 When changing the config, ensure only positive numbers or zero are entered so the config can be parsed.
 The mod will use the default values if it can't parse the config.
 Version 1.1.4 added Generic Mod Config Menu support so the config values can be changed whilst in game (thanks to luelista!).